nuchs/Isnaegrate/Learnings.md

 - don't put them in the nuget package until they've stabilised, it's a pain the arse while you're iterating.
 - Namespace collisions are easy when you have lots of contracts, make liberal use of packages
 - clean rebuilds often, the protobuf compiler gets wedged frequently

+** Docker
+- the build system needs to be in a separate stack from the deployed app (otherwise it can't come up to build stuff)
+- You can specify a network to attach to during build

+** Elastic
+- turn datastream off for the logstash destination or stuff doesn't get added to the right index
+- filebeat is just pain to set up